 Or how about Lebanese high-line car owners; where glitz and status are more relevant than other issues, especially protecting the environment.

 And last, but not least, there’s that billionaire in Abu Dhabi, who owns a white gold V10 Mercedes Quad Turbo sports job that can do a 1/4 mile in 6.89 seconds.
 We’re sure he can’t wait to take the car train – or is it the Night Train?

 All in all, I really don’t think that the Middle East is quite ready to fall in line for this kind of road trip.

-Other articles on environmental issues dealing with car transportation:
+More on the environmental issues of car transportation: